mturk/svcbatch/README.md

   In case the **name** starts with **=** character, the reminder of the **name** will be used to set the prefix for private environment variables.
+  In case the reminder is **:** character, the service name will be used as prefix for the private environment variables.

   Check [Private Environment Variables](#private-environment-variables) section, for the list of exported variables.